robin-rpr/calos/doc/clearly-image.rst

 Note that :code:`ARG` and :code:`ENV` have different syntax despite very similar semantics.

-:code:`ch-image` passes the following proxy environment variables in to the build.
+:code:`clearly image` passes the following proxy environment variables in to the build.
 Changes to these variables do not cause a cache miss.
 They do not require an :code:`ARG` instruction, as `documented
 <https://docs.docker.com/engine/reference/builder/#predefined-args>`_ in the